 The UWSP campus garden was created in the spring of 2006 by the Sustainable Agriculture in Communities Society.
 The garden, located on Franklin Street across from the Fire Station, is maintained by SACS members and is currently in its third growing season.
 SACS utilizes the garden to host workshops on various topics such as canning and composting.
 The garden is also used as an outdoor classroom to teach students about organic farming principles and alternative farming techniques, such as greenhouse season extension and vermicomposting.
 The garden’s produce is for sale and is also used for events such as the SACS harvest dinner.
 Vegetables grown include turnips, kale, swiss chard, onions, peppers, carrots, and tomatoes

 The SSC mission is to promote education and understanding of planning and plan implementation with regard to land use, environmental, economic, social, political and legal criteria.
-SSC also provides leadership experience, practical exposure to planning professionals, and involvement within the university and local community, as well as in the regional and national planning arena.
+SSC also provides leadership experience, practical exposure to planning professionals, and involvement within the university and the local community, as well as in the regional and national planning arena.